gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 #### Networking Extensions

 Networking extensions need to support the configuration of IPv6-related settings of the networking implementation in their `NetworkConfig` API.
+The concrete API changes and implementation thereof are not specified any further by this GEP.
-This is not specified any further by gardener and will be implemented differently in different extensions (as the `NetworkConfig` API design differs already today).
+It is expected that IPv6 support will be implemented differently in different extensions, similar to differences in the `NetworkConfig` API design that are already present today.
 In general, extensions need to respect the `Shoot.spec.networking.ipFamilies` settings in all aspects: API validation, defaulting, and corresponding handling in code (i.e., configuring IPAM, etc.).

+As this GEP aims for creating IPv6 single-stack shoots in the local environment, it depends on the IPv6 implementation in networking-calico, which is currently used as the networking extension for local shoots.
+Hence, we only list a few important steps of the implementation here without going into detail:

+- the `NetworkConfig` API is extended to allow specifying IPv6-related settings similar to IPv4-related settings (pool, auto-detection, etc.)
+- IPv4 support is disabled on calico-node via environment variables
+- IPv4 IPAM is disabled on calico-node via configuration
+- IPv6 support is enabled on calico-node via environment variables (IPv6 auto-detection, IPv6 pod CIDR, etc.)
+- IPv6 IPAM is enabled on calico-node via configuration

 ## Alternatives Considered